srobotta/moodle-report_ldapaccounts/README.md

 admin settings page, but which is used to hold the timestamp of the last synchronization.
 The value is a unix timestamp.

+By default the account synchronization looks for new accounts in the LDAP, based on the value in "createTimestamp" field.
+This can be switched to "modifyTimestamp" which is selectable in `report_ldapaccounts | datefieldsync`.

 ## Privacy

 In general the LDAP report just fetches data from the LDAP server and lists data